Jaakal/webpack-template/README.md

 # Webpack Template

 Project template for using Webpack as the bundler for a project.
-Set up with Babel-, SCSS/CSS-, image- and font-loaders. jQuery module is already added, how to import it in the specific module, can be seen in `script-one.js`.
+Set up with Babel-, SCSS/CSS-, image- and font-loaders. jQuery module is added as well and included globally.
 I'm using jQuery function `$(document).ready(() => {})` in different modules do describe, in which order the final bundle is composed to together, because that function is executed in multiple bindings in the order it was attached.

 ## Screenshot